Exploring the Alphabet of English Idioms: A Journey through ‘E’

 Justifications:

 This is an idiom because it refers to wanting to have two incompatible things at once, like wanting to keep something while also using it up.
-The phrase is figurative, as it is impossible to both eat a cake and keep it intact at the same time.
+The idiom is figurative, as it is impossible to both eat a cake and keep it intact at the same time.

 Origin: